 Analog input functions, such as ADC, are not shown in the priority lists.
 These inputs are active when the I/O pin is set for Analog mode using the ANSELx registers.
-Digital output functions may control the pin when it is in Analog mode with the priority shown in Table 12-2.
+Digital output functions may control the pin when it is in Analog mode with the priority shown in the priority list.